Olivia Judson: Career

 Judson is a former online columnist for The New York Times.
 In January 2008, she began writing a weekly blog on evolutionary biology, titled "The Wild Side", for The New York Times website.
 For the first half of 2009, guest bloggers filled in for Judson while she worked on a new book project; after returning to the job for a year, she then departed for a "sabbatical" from blogging beginning June 29, 2010.
 In 2014, after a four-year hiatus, she did a series of eight blogs about bereavement, memory, and the emptying of a family home.

 In 2009, she appeared in an episode of PBS's Nova called "What Darwin Never Knew" which discussed DNA connections to evolution.

 Judson has supported a possible future campaign to completely wipe out a species of mosquito which carries dengue fever.

 Judson has published articles in National Geographic magazine, on Mount Erebus in 2012, on cassowaries in 2013, on bioluminescence in 2015, and on octopuses in 2016.

+In an article she published in Nature Ecology and Evolution in 2017, Judson was listed as working at Freie Universität Berlin, Imperial College London and University of Glasgow.

-In 2018 Judson was appointed journalist-in-residence at the Max Planck Institute for History of Science in Berlin.
+In 2018 Judson was appointed journalist-in-residence at the Max Planck Institute for the History of Science in Berlin.
 It was announced that she would be researching science in St. Petersburg in the 1880s and working on a new book, 'a history of life and Earth, aimed at a general audience'.

-In an article she published in Nature Ecology and Evolution in 2017, Judson is listed as working at Freie Universität Berlin, Imperial College London and University of Glasgow.
+The book, titled The Co-Creation – How Earth Made Life and Life Made Earth, is scheduled to appear in October 2026.